DmitrySoshnikov/hdl-js/README.md

 #### Executing scripts

 Script files usually have `.tst` extension, and automatically load needed chips.
-As the script executes the gate's logic, it validates the outputs with the data from the specified _compare file_, which usually has `.cmp` extension.
-As a side effect script execution produces the `.out` file.
+As a script executes, it validates the outputs with the specified _compare file_ (which usually has `.cmp` extension).
+As a side effect script produces the `.out` file.

 For example, the [And.tst](https://github.com/DmitrySoshnikov/hdl-js/blob/master/src/emulator/hardware/scripting/examples/And.tst) script has corresponding [And.cmp](https://github.com/DmitrySoshnikov/hdl-js/blob/master/src/emulator/hardware/scripting/examples/And.cmp), and produces [And.out](https://github.com/DmitrySoshnikov/hdl-js/blob/master/src/emulator/hardware/scripting/examples/And.out) as the result.